-Consultation was undertaken from late-2018 to late-2019, before the provision of drafting instructions to Parliamentary Counsel Office in November 2019.
+Consultation on the Overseas Investment Amendment Bill (No 2) was undertaken from late-2018 to late-2019, before the provision of drafting instructions to Parliamentary Counsel Office in November 2019.
 Officials held meetings with stakeholders and the public (19 meetings with approximately 175 attendees throughout New Zealand and in Sydney).
 This included meetings open to the public, hui with representatives from iwi organisations and Māori businesses, and meetings with technical audiences and investors.
 A consultation document was released in April 2019 and 733 written submissions were received.